Astroolean/DeathWish/README.md

 > A next-level hardcore Minecraft plugin featuring **mob scaling, unique boss fights, powerful abilities, custom loot drops, dynamic difficulty multipliers, player revival mechanics, and fully configurable progression** — designed to push survival to its limits.

+> I made this for my hardcore smp server called The Final Block which will end up becoming my forever world.
+This plugin is very far from complete; a lot still has to be fixed and changed.
+However this is something I consider to be a stable prototype.
+Until I find the freetime to work on it further.
+This plugin will continue to be updated for newer versions never earlier versions.
+Keep in mind this plugin will only be updated when I need to update my server aka The Final Block.
+As long as The Final Block is being updated this will be updated too.
+I have no idea how to setup bstats or metrics and completely winged this entire project.
+This is far from perfect, but is HIGHLY configurable.
+Completely open-source and free forever!

+> I will try to push a flawless stable build by the end of the year.
+Looking to play a bit before I work 24/7 again lmfao...
+Please rate this and review this honestly not because of its current state but what the plugin could offer and provide.
+This is solely just a prototype I believe could turn into something a lot of people would love to use.
+I needed something like this and im sure many others do too.
+Im no where near an expert in programming but with the power of AI I managed to make this...

 ---

 ## 📑 Table of Contents